 The Department of Nutritional Sciences has three undergraduate programs resulting in the BS degree in Nutritional Sciences:

-- Coordinated Dietetic Program: offers a combination of didactic and experiential education which allows graduates to write the Registration Examination for Dietitians following graduation.
-The program, accredited by the Accreditation Council for Education in Nutrition and Dietetics, allows for the mastery of the foundation knowledge and skills competencies for entry-level dietitians.
+- Coordinated Program in Dietetics: offers a combination of didactic and experiential education which allows graduates to write the Registration Examination for Dietitians following graduation.
+The program, accredited by the Accreditation Council for Education in Nutrition and Dietetics, allows for the mastery of the foundational knowledge and skills competencies for entry-level dietitians.
 Classroom learning is combined with 1200 hours of supervised practice.
-Learn more from the program director.

 - Community Nutrition: prepares students for positions as community nutritionists with private and government agencies.

-- Pre-medicine/Pre-dentistry: focus on preparing students for entry into medical and dental schools.
+- Pre-Medicine/Pre-Dentistry: focuses on preparing students for entry into medical and dental schools.
 With increasing recognition of the association between diet and disease and the importance of diet in health promotion, nutritionists and dietitians are needed to participate in research, to educate the public on ways to promote health through diet, and to educate individuals suffering from chronic diseases on ways to incorporate dietary modifications into their lifestyles.